wbhart/mpir/build.vc12/readme.txt

 ===========================================

-These VC++ build projects are primarily designed to work with Microsoft Visual Studio 2010 Professional.
-The win32 build projects also work with Microsoft Visual C++ 2010 Express.
+These VC++ build projects are primarily designed to work with Microsoft Visual Studio 2013 Professional.
+The win32 build projects also work with Microsoft Visual C++ 2013 Express.

-To build the x64 libraries with VC++ Express you will need to install the Windows 7.1 SDK and Python (2.6 or later).
+To build the x64 libraries with VC++ Express you will need to install the Windows 7.1 SDK and Python 3.1 (or later).
 Once you have these installed, you can run the Python program 'add.express.py' before starting the build process to convert the build filles for use with VC++ Express.
 If necessary, these changes can be removed by running the Python program